microsauce/scetty/README.md

 ```

-The pipe operator in this context is equivalent to the method "getOrElse".
+The pipe operator in this context is equivalent to "getOrElse".

 ## Session